 - multiple myeloma

-Priapism can also occur if you take certain prescription medications or abuse alcohol, marijuana, and other illicit drugs.
-Prescription medications that may affect blood flow to the penis include:
+Other prescription medications that may affect blood flow to the penis

 - medications for erectile dysfunction